oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ![Diagramma dei casi d'uso - NewGame](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/690451fa-ab84-4ab5-8023-42ebc9d312c2)

-### Route: \getGame
+### Route: /game/:gameId
-The oute **<mark>\getGame</mark>** is used to obtain detailed information about a given game.
+The oute **<mark>/game/:gameId</mark>** is used to obtain detailed information about a given game.
 When a user sends a request to this route, the current status of the game is returned, including whose turn it is currently, whether the game has ended, and, if so, who is the winner.
 The response also provides additional pertinent details, such as the current game state (the game board) and any relevant information that may affect the progress of the game.

 ![Diagramma dei casi d'uso - GameStatus](https://github.com/oathbound01/Programmazione-Avanzata-UNIVPM-23-24/assets/95303629/4f720390-cbf7-400f-a050-3ab03f8a7a2d)

-### Route: \makeMove
+### Route: /move/:gameId
-The route **<mark>\makeMove</mark>** is used to make a move in a given game.
+The route **<mark>/move/:gameId</mark>** is used to make a move in a given game.
 When a player sends a request to make a move, the system first checks whether it is the turn of the player who sent the request.
 If it is not his turn, the move is rejected and the player is notified that he must wait for his turn.

 Next, the system checks whether the proposed move is valid according to the rules of the game.
 For example, in a game of tic-tac-toe, this means checking that the chosen square is vacant and not occupied by another mark.
 If the move is eligible, it is recorded in the system and the turn passes to the other player.
 In addition, the system updates the status of the game and checks whether the move resulted in a victory for one of the players, or whether the game ended in a draw.